NathanBennett0/Hot-Chips-And-chaps/README.md

 - Line 65, directionMove.java - returns the class' instance of App

 **Domain**
+- Line 13, Maze.java - Makes a new Level object from Persistency's package

 **Fuzz**
 - Line 43 & 64, FuzzTest.java - Makes an instance of App